-If a student is interested in graduate courses for enrichment, the student must submit to the Admissions Office, before the first day of class, an application and a copy of either a transcript or diploma indicating the date of conferral of an undergraduate degree.
-In lieu of a transcript or diploma, the student must submit an affidavit from the appropriate prior institution indicating the student has an undergraduate degree.
+If a student is interested in graduate courses for enrichment, the student must submit, before the first day of class, an application, a \$25 application fee and a copy of either a transcript or diploma indicating the date of conferral of an undergraduate degree.
+In lieu of a transcript or diploma, the student must submit an affidavit from the prior institutions indicating the student has an undergraduate degree.